The Ultimate Guide to Asset Management Software & Tracking Solutions

 Antennae & Sensors

-RTLS (Real-time location systems) and active tracking will signal to your system when an item moves location.
-This means your system might need additional hardware such as wifi antennae or specific trackers which are outside the parameters of a standard asset label.
+IoT and RTLS (Real-time location systems) This is active tracking and will signal to your system when an item moves location and possibly other information.
+This means your system might need additional hardware such as specific antennae or trackers, outside the parameters of a standard asset label.

 In summary, the technologies you might need include:

-- Antenna & IoT sensors: for live tracking and monitoring of asset conditions
+• Gatways and Bluetooth Low Energy (BLE) sensors: for live tracking and monitoring of asset movements and conditions.

 Customisation – How Do I Get What I Need?